How to travel by bus around Greece

 KTEL bus companies

 This monopoly KTEL companies enjoy is an indirect way of the Greek state to subsidize them to provide public transportation to commercially unviable routes.
 Although every KTEL company can freely choose to connect via bus services every other place around Greece, they can only transfer people up to the main bus terminals of those prefectures, located always on the provincial capitals.
 When someone wants to travel to a different place other than the main city within this prefecture, he has to use the local KTEL company and switch busses.
 Usually, KTEL companies when operating outside of the prefecture’s boundaries, they only do the commercially viable route.
-This means that although bus companies operate a very dense network of bus routes within each prefecture, it’s quite difficult to find direct connections between distant places of different prefectures around Greece.
+This means that, although bus companies operate a very dense network of bus routes within each prefecture, it’s quite difficult to find direct connections between distant places of different prefectures around Greece.
 The exception to this is the bigger population centers like Athens or Thessaloniki.
-The end result of such practices is that those travelers who opt public buses as their mean of transportation in most cases will have to switch many busses.
+The end result of such practices is that those travelers who opt public buses as their means of transportation in most cases will have to switch many busses.
 Having said all these one must consider the bus option in just 3 cases listed below:

 - When you want to travel from either Athens or Thessaloniki to any other place around Greece and vice-versa